Welcome to the NHS Greater Glasgow & Clyde Physiotherapy Website.

 Occupational therapy takes a “whole-person approach” to both mental and physical health and well-being and enables individuals to achieve their full potential.
 Occupational therapy provides practical support to empower people to facilitate recovery and overcome barriers preventing them from doing the activities or occupations that matter to them.
 This support increases people's independence and satisfaction in all aspects of life.

 We would love your feedback on this website - please complete our feedback survey

 Links to additional Information:

-NHS Inform MSK portal – provides self-management advice for a number of injuries and conditions that affect muscles, bones and joints in adults
+NHS Inform MSK portal – Provides self-management advice for a number of injuries and conditions that affect muscles, bones and joints in adults

-NHSGGC MSK – the Musculoskeletal (MSK) Physiotherapy service in NHSGGC assess and treat patients who have any injury, disease or problem that relates to muscles, bones, joints and peripheral nerves.
+NHSGGC MSK – The Musculoskeletal (MSK) Physiotherapy service in NHSGGC assess and treat patients who have any injury, disease or problem that relates to muscles, bones, joints and peripheral nerves.

-Community Rehabilitation - you will find contact details for your local Community Rehabilitation team.
+Community Rehabilitation - You will find contact details for your local Community Rehabilitation team.
 Your GP can also refer you to the appropriate service if required.